Santhosh23082024/Sales-and-Financials-Analytic-Project/README.md

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

+Insights

+        🔸 Amazon led as the top customer with $82.1M in sales (2021).

+        🔸India delivered an outstanding performance with $161.3M in net

+             sales (2021).

+        🔸AQ Mx NB product has the highest sales growth over the years.

+        🔸 16 new products were introduced in 2021.

+        🔸 The P&A division has the strongest sales performance

+              with $338.4M

 ## Technical & Soft Skills:
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
 - [x]	Skills to generate a date table using Power Query.